Ministry of Labour inspections do not announce themselves.

 Targeted Audit

-Focused review of one statute -- ESA, OHSA, OHRC, or AODA.
+Focused review of one statute, ESA, OHSA, OHRC, or AODA.
 Suitable for employers who have a specific compliance concern or recent legislative change to address.

 - --Written findings report